Japanese destroyer Arashi: Further service

 After the battle from June 9, Arashi escorted the light carrier Zuihō to Wake Island, then spent the rest of the month into July 12 patrolling just outside of the Aleutian Islands, then from July 30 to August 12 she escorted troop transports throughout several Japanese occupied islands then back to Truk, and from the 16th to 18th took part in a troop transport run to Guadalcanal.
 The next day, Arashi's consort, the destroyer Hagikaze was badly damaged by American air attacks, forcing Arashi to escort her to Truk which lasted until the 24th, before steaming to Rabaul, and then engaging in two troop transport missions to Milne Bay.

 On September 6, Arashi assisted the elderly light cruiser Tatsuta in bombarding the Gili Gili warves, shelling the beach and surrounding areas to assist in the Island's evacuation.
-During the bombardment, Arashi and Tatsuta located the Australian freighter Anshun (which had been lent to the US army) and immediately opened fire, hitting Anshun at least ten times and causing her to capsize and sink, killing two men and injuring two others.
+During the bombardment, Arashi and Tatsuta located the 3,188-ton Australian freighter Anshun (which had been lent to the US army) and immediately opened fire, hitting Anshun at least ten times and causing her to capsize and sink, killing two men and injuring two others.
 From the 14th to 15th, she escorted the troop ship Sado maru to the Shortlands, then took part in a troop transport run to Guadalcanal the next day.
 Arashi attempted to do the same thing on the 18th, but enroute was attacked by aircraft from Henderson Field.
 During the action, Arashi was almost torpedoed, but the torpedo landed too deep and passed below the ship.
 However, this encounter was still enough of a scare for the troop transport run to be aborted and for Arashi to return to Truk.